yongdd/langevin-fts/README.md

 + The SCFT and L-FTS are implemented on the top of this Python library as Python scripts.
 Currently, only `AB`-type polymers are supported.
 To understand the entire process of simulations, please see sample scripts in `examples/scft_single_file` and `examples/fts_single_file`, and use sample scripts in the `examples/scft` and `examples/fts` to perform actual simulations.
 If your ultimate goal is to use deep learning boosted L-FTS, you may use the sample scripts of DL-FTS repository.
 (One can easily turn on/off deep learning from the scripts.)
 + The unit of length in this library is *aN^(1/2)* for both `Continuous` and `Discrete` chain models, where *a* is a reference statistical segment length and *N* is a reference polymerization index.
 The fields acting on chain are defined as `per reference chain` potential instead of `per reference segment` potential.
 The same notation is used in [*Macromolecules* **2013**, 46, 8037].
 If you want to obtain the same fields used in [*Polymers* **2021**, 13, 2437], multiply *ds* to each field.
 Please refer to [*J. Chem.
 Phys.* **2014**, 141, 174103]  to learn how to formulate polymer mixtures composed of multiple distinct polymers in the reference polymer length unit.
 + To run simulation using only 1 cpu, set `os.environ["OMP_MAX_ACTIVE_LEVELS"]="0"` in the python script.
 Please see `examples/scft/Gyroid.py`.
++ If your GPU memory storage is not sufficient, set 'reduce_gpu_memory_usage' to 'True'.
 + Open-source has no warranty.
 Make sure that this program reproduces the results of previous SCFT and FTS studies, and also produces reasonable results.
 For acyclic branched polymers adopting the `Continuous` model with an even number of contour steps, the results must be identical to those of PSCF (https://github.com/dmorse/pscfpp) within the machine precision.
 For AB diblock copolymers adopting the `Discrete` model, the results should be equivalent to those of code in [*Polymers* **2021**, 13, 2437].
 + It must produce the same results within the machine precision regardless of platform (CUDA or MKL) and use of superposition.
 After changing "platform" and "use_superposition", run a few iterations with the same simulation parameters.
 And check if it outputs the same results.
 + Use FTS in 1D and 2D only for the test.
 It does not have a physical meaning.